nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 The secretary role is:
 - to take notes during each planned [sprint-specific meetings](#planned-sprint-specific-meetings) and put them on Github Discussions

-The identities of the leader/secretary are assigned successively to each team participant in turn.

 ### Meetings